alan-turing-institute/fridge/docs/docs/develop/target.md

 ## Storage Class

-FRIDGE of course needs storage to support it's functions, this storage is presented via a [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/).
+FRIDGE needs storage to support its functions.
+This storage is presented via a [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/).
-Ideally this needs to support passing an key to encrypt volumes.
+Ideally this needs to support passing a key to encrypt volumes.
 This depends on the K8s implementations having a [CSI](https://kubernetes.io/docs/concepts/storage/volumes/#csi) that supports this.
-If your K8s implementation does not have a CSI capable of this, you can instead use longhorn.
+If your K8s implementation does not have a CSI capable of this, you can instead use Longhorn.

 Storage classes used by FRIDGE are defined, for each K8s environment, in `infra/fridge/components/storage_classes.py` Each target must define,